-Schedule 9 presents the status report and specifications for the proposed ARP generating facility.
+Schedule 9 presents the status report and specifications for any proposed ARP generating facility, if applicable.
 Schedule 10 contains the status report and specifications for proposed ARP transmission line projects.

 Schedule 9 Status Report and Specifications of Proposed Generating Facilities All-Requirements Power Supply Project (Preliminary Information)